 3. Email Marketing

-With digital email marketing systems, it’s quick and easy to keep your email subscribers up to date on the latest happenings in your business and any special offers or promotions you’re running.
+With digital email marketing systems, it’s quick and easy to keep your email subscribers updated on the latest happenings in your business and any special offers or promotions you’re running.

-Many of these tools also let you auto-generate a regular email newsletter to your social networks, so you don’t need to make them on your own.
+Many of these tools also let you auto-generate a regular email newsletter to your social networks, so you don’t need to make them yourself.

 MailChimp is one of the market leaders in the email marketing space.